Moving can be an overwhelming experience.

 As you can guess, I was able to get an internet connection once the lights on my modem and router were all green on both devices.

 I was relieved to be able to move my WiFi router to a different location without having to buy a new one.
+I was equally as happy that I could do the same with my modem.

 The experiment was a success.
 I was able to put all my internet worries behind me and focus on the task at hand: moving the rest of my stuff to my new home.